 The best option you can offer to your hedgehog is to raise and pet it individually without the company of another pet.
 The solitary is also referred to as the safest way to take care of a hedgehog.

 Hedgehogs are seen to be quite social only during their breeding phase.
 Otherwise, they like loneliness and solitude.

 Hedgehogs take up a lot of time to warm up to humans.
 As pets, they like to wander around alone initially because they are cautious about the human interaction they receive.
 It is also observed that hedgehogs do not pay much heed to human affection.

-They do not like being held or being petted like the other pets you might own.
+They do not like being held a lot, or being petted like the other pets you might own.
 They take up a lot of time, around sixty percent more than the average time taken by other pets other than hedgehog breeds.